INCOME, EXPENDITURE AND CONSUMPTION OF HOUSEHOLDS - Income, expenditure and consumption of households

 · Classification on household income;

 · Classification of Individual Consumption by Purpose;

 · International Standard Classification of Education (ISCED 2011);

 · National Classification of Occupations and Duties-2011 (NCOD-2011);

 · Classification of Economic Activities (CEA-2008, for international use NACE.BG-2008);

 · Classification of territorial units for statistical purposes in Bulgaria (NUTS).

 The Household Budget Survey is a sample survey by implementation of two stage cluster.
 The general population from which the sample for the survey is formed comprises all the households in the country.
 Institutional households are not studied by the household budget survey.
 The unit of observation is every randomly chosen ordinary household irrespective of the number of members and their material and personal status.
-The sample size for the 2002 - 2009 period is 3000 households and since 2010 - 3060 households each quarter.
+The sample size since 2010 is 3060 households each quarter.